 - Affordable property prices.
 You can buy a detached house in Portugal for as little as 60,000 euros in smaller and more rural areas!
 However, prices are much higher in the big cities such as Lisbon, Porto and Funchal.

 - Fast pathway back to EU citizenship.
-Portugal has one of the shortest citizenship timelines in the EU – just five years.
-If you truly want to beat Brexit, Portugal is the best option available!
+Portugal has one of the shortest citizenship timelines in the EU – you can apply after just five years of residency.

 Where to live in Portugal?